Keyboard shortcuts

 MarkSpec follows the Command Line Interface Guidelines.
 Every command supports --help.
 Commands that produce structured output support --format json for machine-readable output to stdout (diagnostics always go to stderr).

-Exit codes: 0 success, 1 error, 2 warnings only (validate).
+Exit codes: 0 success, 1 error, 2 warnings only (check, lint, lock).

 Global options (available on every command):